32bitwoody/32blit-polyhedral/README.md

  applied.

 To do
-add joystick control
 add dpad extra control
-display faces in visable order miss hidden faces
+display faces in visible order miss hidden faces load ply file make ship class, with flight control elements

 add game elements
 pull in assets and skew to faces